The principles of "revenue recognition" in company accounting are vague and open to interpretation.

 Further information on the steps can be found at https://en.wikipedia.org/wiki/IFRS_15

-IFRS 15 will apply to companies with annual reporting periods beginning on or after 1 January 2018.
+IFRS 15 will apply to companies with annual reporting periods that began on or after 1 January 2018.

 It is clear that good in-house lawyers will need to ensure that existing and new contracts that run past that date are modified proactively in conjunction with their accountants to ensure that there no accounting problems are being stored up for the future.